11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 Employer Brand

 Those are just some of the critical qualities that top candidates really appreciate in organizational leaders.
-Great candidates will be more likely to apply to an organization where the executive or leadership team does not only appear accomplished but are actually capable.
+High-caliber candidates will be more likely to apply to an organization where the executive or leadership team does not only appear accomplished but are actually capable.

 In the same way that building a brand is a journey that entails multiple touchpoints, recruitment marketing also requires that you engage in offline activities.